-In 2018, SRS monitored 28 industrial wastewater outfalls for physical and chemical properties, including flow, dissolved oxygen, potential hydrogen (pH), ammonia, biochemical oxygen demand, fecal coliform, metals, oil and grease, volatile organic compounds, and total suspended solids (TSS).
+In 2019, SRS monitored 28 industrial wastewater outfalls for physical and chemical properties, including flow, dissolved oxygen, potential hydrogen (pH), ammonia, biochemical oxygen demand, fecal coliform, metals, oil and grease, volatile organic compounds, and total suspended solids (TSS).
 Figure 4-2 shows these locations.
 The permits specify how often SRS is to monitor the outfalls.
 Typically, SRS took samples at the locations once a month, although some locations required monitoring as frequently as once a day and others as infrequently as once a quarter.
-As specified by permits, SRS collected either composite or grab samples.
+As specified by permits, SRS collected either grab samples (individual sample collected all at one time) or composite samples (a mixture of grab samples collected over a specific period, typically 24 hours).
 SRS reported results to SCDHEC in required monthly discharge monitoring reports.
 In addition, SRS collected quality control samples as an internal check to ensure representative data.
-Section 8-5, Environmental Monitoring Program QC Activities, summarizes the quality control sample results.
+Section 8.5, Environmental Monitoring Program QC Activities, summarizes the quality control sample results.